 Algae belong to a large group of primitive aquatic organisms.
-Most of them are autotrophic and are able to carry out photosynthesis.
-Just like the land plants, they contain chlorophyll, but they do not possess roots or leaves, in the way land plants do.
+Most of them are able to carry out photosynthesis.
+Just like the land plants, they contain chlorophyll, but they do not possess roots or leaves, in the same way land plants do.

-Some types are able to derive energy from both photosynthesis and from external sources.
-These carry out photosynthesis but also take up organic matter by osmosis to derive energy, and a few types completely rely on external energy sources for its energy.
+Some algae are able to get energy from both photosynthesis and from external sources.
+These carry out photosynthesis but also take up organic matter by osmosis, and a few algae’s completely rely on external energy sources for its food supply.

-They are also used in many sewer treatment facilities.
+They are also used in sewer treatment facilities.
 Some can be used to treat both municipal and industrial wastewater.
-Some types play a major role in aerobic treatment of waste in the secondary treatment process.
-Algae based municipal wastewater treatment systems are mainly used for nutrient removal (removal of nitrogen and phosphorous).
+Some algae play a major role in aerobic treatment of waste in the secondary treatment process.
+Algae based municipal wastewater treatment systems are mainly used for the removal of nitrogen and phosphorous.
 It has the ability to accumulate the heavy metals and thereby remove toxic compounds from the wastewater.
-In some cases, they also play a role in the removal of pathogens in the tertiary treatment stage.
+In some cases, they also play a role in the removal of pathogens.

 When it is grown in sunlight it can absorb carbon dioxide as it grows, it will convert the carbon dioxide into oxygen for the rest of us to breathe.
 This could be used to reduce co2 emissions from sources such as power plants, ethanol facilities, and other sources.
 Algae like the coraline algae, are important members of coral reefs.
 Red types are unusual among them because they can produce calcium carbonate which makes the plants walls hard and resistant to wear.

 Brown kinds are found mainly in the tidal zones, but some exist in the deep ocean.
-Among the brown algae are the largest and most complex of them, they include the giant kelps we see growing on the coastal waters.
-They can be more than 70 meters long and are a major food source for many types of fishes.
+Among the brown algae are the largest and most complex of them, they include the giant kelp we see growing on the coastal waters.
+They can be more than 70 meters long and are a major food source for many types of marine animals.